 Yusuf M. Agha is a project management consultant and resident of Brookline since 1995.
 He contributes to the arts as a writer, a curator of international art exhibitions, and has been associated with BIG since 2001.

-His documentary, Across the Miles: An Artist’s Journey, will focus on the life and work of his wife Lubna Agha, an internationally recognized artist who resided in Brookline from 1995 till her passing in 2012.
+His documentary, Across the Miles: Lubna’s Artist’s Journey, focuses on the life and work of his wife Lubna Agha, an internationally recognized artist who resided in Brookline from 1995 till her passing in 2012.
 Her work dealt with modern interpretations of Islamic design and capturing feminist issues of marriage, cruelty, and war.

 Aynsley Floyd is a professional photographer with over 20 years of experience.
 She comes from a background in photojournalism, and now concentrates on portraits and annual report photography for corporations and non-profits.
 She has lived in Brookline with her family since 2010.

-Her documentary, Beginning Again in Brookline, will take a look at the town’s first affordable housing property to open in thirty-five years and focus on the lives of several families who moved there looking to improve their situation.
-The film will follow their experiences since relocating to Brookline and the effect this has had on them.
+Her documentary, A New Lease, takes a look at the town’s first affordable housing property to open in thirty-five years and focuses on the lives of several families who moved there looking to improve their situation.
+The film follows their experiences since relocating to Brookline and the effect this has had on them.

 Lilia Volodina has been a resident of Brookline since 2013 and became a member of BIG in the summer of 2016.
 A multidisciplinary visual artist, writer, and filmmaker, she is currently earning her BFA in Photography.
 Lilia is involved with several local community media non-profits and has had her work featured in exhibits around Massachusetts.